 The best way to burn less fuel is to buy a car that gets better gas mileage.
-But our tests with a Toyota Camry and other vehicles show there are ways to minimize what you spend at the pump with your current car.
+But our tests with a Honda Accord, Toyota RAV4, and other vehicles show there are ways to save at the pump without buying a new car.

 Drive at a moderate speed

-This is the biggest factor.
+This is the biggest fact.
 You may have to be a little patient, but driving at 55 mph instead of 65 or 75 will save you money.
-When we increased the Camry's highway cruising speed from 55 mph to 65, the car's fuel economy dropped from 40 mpg to 35.
+When we drove the Accord at a steady 65 mph, the car's fuel economy dropped from 49 mpg to 42 mpg compared to 55 mph.
 Speeding up to 75 mph cost the car another 5 mpg.
 One reason is that aerodynamic drag increases exponentially the faster you drive; it simply takes more fuel to power the car through the air.

 Avoid hard acceleration and braking whenever possible.
-In our tests, frequent bursts of acceleration and braking reduced the Camry's mileage by 2 to 3 mpg.
+In our tests, frequent bursts of acceleration and braking reduced an older Toyota Camry's mileage by 2 to 3 mpg.
 Once up to speed on the highway, maintain a steady pace in top gear.
 Smooth acceleration, cornering, and braking also extend the life of the engine, transmission, brakes, and tires.

 Reduce unnecessary drag